|

 robotics revolution, before

-bedroom and placed proudly on nightstands to record and transmit all activity
+Home were welcomed into the bedroom and placed proudly on nightstands to

-within range, to log all habits and preferences (not to mention
+record and transmit all activity within range, to log all habits and

 fetishes and

-then be developed into advertising algorithms and
+developed into advertising

-converted into cash.
+algorithms and converted into cash.

-The data we generate just by
+The data we

-enrich private enterprise
+generate just by living will enrich private enterprise and

-and impoverish our
+impoverish our private

-private existence in equal measure.
+existence in equal measure.

-If government surveillance was
+If government surveillance was having

-having the effect of turning
+the effect of turning the

-the citizen into a subject,
+citizen into a subject,

 at the mercy of state